 Summaries.
 The use of a summary would violate the best evidence rule.
-TRE 1006 creates an exception to the best evidence rule, for summaries.
+TRE 1006 is the exception to the best evidence rule that makes summaries admissible.
 Under TRE 1006, a summary of the contents of voluminous writings, recordings, or photographs, is admissible where those underlying items cannot be conveniently examined in court, and the underlying items are themselves admissible.
 However, the underlying items, or duplicates of them, must be made available to the opposing party, to examine or copy at a reasonable time and place.
 The court can order that the underlying items be produced in court.
 See Aquamarine Assoc. v.
 Burton Shipyard, Inc., 659 S.W.2d 820 (Tex.
 1983).
-If the underlying records are in evidence, the court can exclude the summaries as being cumulative.
+If the underlying records are in evidence, one court held that the court can exclude the summaries as being cumulative.
 Parker v.
 Miller, 860 S.W.2d 452, 458 (Tex.
 App.--Houston [1st Dist.]
 1993, no writ).

 Cases.
 See Ford Motor Company v.
 Auto Supply Company, Inc., 661 F.2d 1171, 1176 (8th Cir.1981) (trial court properly admitted into evidence product line profitability analyses made annually and compiled from numerous "spread sheets"); Rosenberg v.
 Collins, 624 F.2d 659, 665 (5th Cir.1980) (trial court properly admitted a summary of the commodity firm's yearly trading activities); Black Lake Pipe Line Co. v.
 Union Construction Co., Inc., 538 S.W.2d 80, 92 (Tex.
-1976) (a proper predicate, as business records, must be laid for the admission of the underlying records used to prepare a summary); Curran v.
+1976) (a proper predicate, as business records, must be laid for the admission of the underlying records used to prepare a summary); C.M.
+Asfahl Agency v.
+Tensor, Inc., 135 S.W.3d 768, 800 (Tex.
+App.-Houston [1 Dist.]
+2004, no pet.) (one page summary of eighty-seven pages of supporting data was admissible if it upheld the standards of TRE 1006 and was prepared by a qualified individual); Schenck v.
+Ebby Halliday Real Estate, Inc., 803 S.W.2d 361, 369 (Tex.
+App.-Fort Worth 1990, no writ) (admission of charts or diagrams which are designed to summarize or emphasize a witness' testimony is a matter which lies within the discretion of the trial court); Curran v.
 Unis, 711 S.W.2d 290, 295 (Tex.
 App.--Dallas 1986, no writ) (income tax returns are an annual summary of the profitability of the business); c.f.
 McAllen State Bank v.
 Linbeck Construction Corp., 695 S.W.2d 10, 16 (Tex.App.-Corpus Christi 1985, writ ref'd n.r.e.) (trial court admitted into evidence two computer printout summary breakdowns, each a summary of underlying labor and material records; the court held that the printouts were entitled to be treated as business records, and not just as summaries of business records).